Gray treefrog: Description

-The gray treefrog also has 48 chromosomes (4n), and is sometimes referred to as the tetraploid gray treefrog in scientific literature.
-Cope's gray treefrog, or diploid gray treefrog, retained its 2n (24) original chromosome count.
-Hybridization between these species results in early mortality of many larvae, but some individuals survive to adulthood, but these individuals suffer from reduced fertility.
+The gray treefrog has 48 chromosomes (4n), and is sometimes referred to as the tetraploid gray treefrog in scientific literature.
+Cope's gray treefrog, or the diploid gray treefrog, retained its 2n (24) original chromosome count.
+Hybridization between these species results in early mortality of many larvae.
+Some individuals survive to adulthood, but these individuals suffer from reduced fertility.

 Both of these similar species have bright-yellow patches on their hind legs, which distinguishes them from other treefrogs, such as the bird-voiced tree frog.
 The bright patches are normally only visible while the frog is jumping.
 Both species of gray treefrogs are slightly sexually dimorphic.
 Males have black or gray throats, while the throats of the females are lighter.

 Tadpoles have rounded bodies (as opposed to the more elongated bodies of stream species) with high, wide tails that can be colored red if predators are in the system.
 Metamorphosis can occur as quickly as two months with optimal conditions.
 During metamorphosis, the new froglets will almost always turn green for a day or two before changing to the more common gray.
 Young frogs will also sometimes maintain a light green color, only turning gray or darker green once adulthood is reached.

 Distribution and habitat

-Gray treefrogs inhabit a wide geographic range, and can be found in most of the eastern half of the United States and as far west as central Texas and Oklahoma.
-They also range into Canada in the provinces of Quebec, Ontario, and Manitoba, with an isolated population in New Brunswick.
+The gray treefrog inhabits a wide geographic range, and can be found in most of the eastern half of the United States and as far west as central Texas and Oklahoma.
+It also ranges into Canada in the provinces of Quebec, Ontario, and Manitoba, with an isolated population in New Brunswick.

 The gray treefrog is capable of surviving freezing of its internal body fluids to temperatures as low as -8 C.

 The gray treefrog is most common in forested areas, as it is highly arboreal.
 Its calls are often heard in rural residential areas of the East Coast and the Midwest.
 It prefers to breed in semipermanent woodland ponds without fish, but it also lays eggs in swamps, vernal pools, man-made fountains and water gardens, and even in rainwater-filled swimming pool covers.